 The answer is simple, albeit unsatisfactory: It depends.

-If you want to help with testing the game and / or offer your support to help with development then you should consider backing if you believe in Chris Roberts’ vision to make a living and breathing universe of a space sim.
-Be warned, Star Citizen might release in 2021, 2022 or beyond - no one knows.
-Star Citizen Release Date Estimates.
-We backed because we want to see video gaming taken to a new level and because we’re huge space sim fans 🙂
+If you want to help with testing the game and / or offer your support to help with development then you should consider backing if you believe in Chris Roberts' vision to make a living and breathing universe of a space sim.
+Be warned, Star Citizen will release probably after 2022 or even later - no one knows.
+The author of this article backed to see video gaming taken to new levels and to support space sims 🙂

 However, if you're on the fence and would rather play a finished game then you probably should not be buying the game until it is launched.
 That said, it is also important to note that if you have the money now and are happy to wait several more years until release, then purchasing the game might make financial sense since the basic starter package that comes with a ship, 3 month insurance and the single and multiplayer games is likely to continue to increase in price over time.